Soimn/Otus/design.md

   - When the allocator pointer on a dynamic array is null, the array exists but cannot be freed

   - Provide a syntactical way of cheking if a value is included in a set (i.e. avoid token.kind == ... || token.kind == ... || token.kind == ...)

+  - Should scope local closures be a part of the language as a syntactical convenience (but _NO_ capture, only elide syntactic pass by value/ref)

 Observations from using C to build the compiler:
   - Default function arguments and function overloading are well worth their mental overhead.
 They allow for